rickalouani/Rancher-howto/README.md

 **Four ways to build Kubernetes clusters with Rancher 2.0**

-In this article, I will try to help you in your journey if you are contemplating or just starting the process of adopting the micro-services paradigm.
-In a series of articles I will demonstrate and comment on some tools, provide some tips and links to resources I come across that I hope will save you time.
 Making the leap to micro-services is not as daunting as it was even 10 years ago.
-The abundance of information shared by many companies that went through the process successfully, published best practices, case studies, videos, etc, and a number of great opensource tools should make the process not as challenging it seems.
+The abundance of information and case studies shared by many companies that went through the trials and tribulations of making the shift helped establish solid industry best practices.
+Coupled with many new great opensource tools donnated or developped and supported by a great community of contributors took the mystery out of the process.
+In this article, I am going to demonstrate two tools that I am confident will make your adoption of microservices less challenging.
+Kubernetes arguably the best container orchestration platform and Rancher 2.0 to deploy, customise and manage kubernetes clusters and your worloads.

 Many of the early adopters were thriving companies (Amazon, Google, Netflix, ...), growing fast and the outlook was great.
 They had to make a radical shift in the way they conducted business. they had to come up with a different business